-Free guides on plain language
+Free guides on writing clearly

 What are the accreditation criteria?

-Giving you plenty of clear-writing ideas.
+This document gives you a quick summary of clear-writing ideas.

 15 Tips on Writing Plain English